Justices Rule Swath of Oklahoma Remains Tribal Reservation

 “In reaching our conclusion about what the law demands of us today, we do not pretend to foretell the future and we proceed well aware of the potential for cost and conflict around jurisdictional boundaries, especially ones that have gone unappreciated for so long.
 But it is unclear why pessimism should rule the day.
 With the passage of time, Oklahoma and its Tribes have proven they can work successfully together as partners,” he wrote.

+Forrest Tahdooahnippah, a Comanche Nation citizen and attorney who specializes in tribal law, said the ruling's short-term implications are largely confined to the criminal context and that serious felonies committed by Native Americans in parts of eastern Oklahoma will be subject to federal jurisdiction.

+“In the long term, outside of the criminal context, there may be some minor changes in civil law," he said.
+“The majority opinion points out assistance with Homeland Security, historical preservation, schools, highways, clinics, housing, and nutrition programs, as possible changes.
+The Creek Nation will also have greater jurisdiction over child welfare cases involving tribal members."

-The case, argued by telephone in May because of the coronavirus pandemic, revolved around an appeal by an American Indian who claimed state courts had no authority to try him for a crime committed on reservation land that belongs to the Muscogee (Creek) Nation.
+The case, which was argued by telephone in May because of the coronavirus pandemic, revolved around an appeal by an American Indian who claimed that state courts had no authority to try him for a crime committed on reservation land that belongs to the Muscogee (Creek) Nation.

 The reservation once encompassed 3 million acres (12,100 square kilometers), including most of Tulsa.